 - Standard Life and AJ Bell also previously confirmed that they completed connection to the ecosystem ahead of the 30 April deadline, building on the news that Legal & General had become the first pension provider to connect.

-• Schemes without money purchase benefits, excluding public service and parliamentary schemes
+• Schemes without money purchase benefits, other than public service pension schemes or

 Recent Stories